davidaknowles/leafcutter/README.md

 git clone https://github.com/davidaknowles/leafcutter
 ```

 To compile the R package to perform differential splicing analysis and make junction plots we recommend you install using devtools (this should install the required package dependencies for you).
+Fire up R and run:
 ```
-library(devtools)
+if (!require("devtools")) install.packages("devtools", repos='http://cran.us.r-project.org')
-install_github("davidaknowles/leafcutter/leafcutter")
+devtools::install_github("davidaknowles/leafcutter/leafcutter")
 ```

 Alternatively you can install from source.
 You'll need to manually install the following R packages: `Rcpp, rstan, foreach, ggplot2, R.utils, gridExtra, reshape2, Hmisc, dplyr, doMC, optparse`.
 Then make sure you're in the `leafcutter` package sub-directory (you should see subdirectories called `src, R, tests` etc) and run